20 years after withdrawal, Israel, Hezbollah brace for war

-SIDON, Lebanon (AP) — Twenty years after Hezbollah guerrillas pushed Israel’s last troops from southern Lebanon, both sides are gearing up for what could be another war, one that neither seems to want.
+SIDON, Lebanon (AP) — Twenty years after Hezbollah guerrillas pushed Israel’s last troops from southern Lebanon, both sides are gearing up for a possible war that neither seems to want.

-Israeli troops are drilling for a possible invasion of Lebanon and striking Hezbollah targets in neighboring Syria.
+Israeli troops are striking Hezbollah targets in neighboring Syria and drilling for what could be an invasion of Lebanon.
 Hezbollah is beefing up its own forces and threatening to invade Israel.
 The bitter enemies routinely exchange warnings and threats.

 “We are preparing seriously for the next war.
 We’re not taking any shortcuts because we understand we have to be extremely strong to defeat the enemy,” said Col. Israel Friedler, an Israeli commander who has been overseeing a weeks-long exercise simulating war with Hezbollah at a base in northern Israel.